 Days 1–2: Read before you post

 Join the community.
-Read the last 50 posts.
-Notice what questions come up most often.
-Pay attention to the ones that get bad answers — those are your openings.
+Read the last fifty posts.
+Notice what questions come up again and again.
+Pay attention to the ones getting bad or shallow answers.
+Those are your openings.

 02

 Not one-line replies.
 Walk someone through their actual problem.
-Share resources — yours and other people's.
-The goal is to be visibly helpful, not to be seen as helpful.
+Share resources—yours, and other people's.
+The goal is to be visibly useful, not to be seen as useful.
 There's a difference.

 03

-By now, people have seen your name.
-When someone asks a question that maps to your paid offer, you can mention it: "I actually help people with this — here's a free tip that might work for you.
-If you want to go deeper, I offer [your service]."
-Nobody flags it, because you've already established yourself as someone who gives before asking.
+By now people have seen your name.
+When someone asks a question that maps to what you do, you can mention it: "I actually help people with this—here's a free tip that might work for you.
+If you want to go deeper, I offer [your thing]."
+Nobody flags it, because you've already earned your presence.

 What to say when someone finally asks what you do

 Be direct.
 "I help [specific person] with [specific problem].
 I offer [your thing] at [price]."
-No throat-clearing, no lengthy explanation.
+No throat-clearing, no long explanation.
 People who are interested will ask follow-up questions.
 People who aren't will appreciate that you didn't waste their time.
+Both are fine outcomes.

 Customers 8–10: referrals and follow-through